basysKom/basyskom_toolbox/027_tool.qabstractitemmodeltester.md

-# Tool Use QAbstractItemModelTester for Custom Models
+# Use QAbstractItemModelTester for Custom Models

 ## Goals
 Detect/Avoid a certain set of errors in subclasses of QAbstractItemModel.